What is Fiber Densification?

 As an example, Ciena’s Waveserver Ai was designed to address the challenges of fiber densification head-on.
 Supporting 2.4Tbps of capacity in a single rack unit of space, it uses innovative coherent modem technology to pack about ten times the capacity of what was previously possible in the smallest amount of footprint.

-Looking ahead, complementary solutions will be needed to intersect the accelerating fiber densification trend and the move towards a more adaptive network; products integrating the latest in innovative technologies to provide increasing levels of scale, programmability, and operational efficiencies.
+Looking ahead, complementary solutions like Ciena's recently introduced 6500 Reconfigurable Line System (RLS) and 8180 Coherent Networking Platform will be needed to intersect the accelerating fiber densification trend and the move towards a more adaptive network; products integrating the latest in innovative technologies to provide increasing levels of scale, programmability, and operational efficiencies.